TeamShadow/Tutorials/tutorials/source/arrays.rst

 **Other Methods of Initialization**

 Sometimes, as programmers, we are not able to or do not want to declare and fill an array all at once.
-Instead, we can specify the array’s **size**:
+Instead, we can specify the array's **size**:

 For example,